 Integrated Marketing Communications (IMC) is the strategic blending of advertising, public relations, and marketing tactics to grab consumer attention and build a strong brand.
 Our program in IMC examines the natural connections between these different communication methods and provides the 360-degree perspective you'll need to weave them into comprehensive, convincing marketing initiatives.

-As one of the few undergraduate degree programs of its kind in the country, our IMC major blends coursework in advertising and public relations from the Roy H. Park School of Communications with coursework in marketing from the School of Business.
+The IMC degree program blends coursework in advertising and public relations from the Roy H. Park School of Communications with coursework in marketing from the School of Business.
 In your first semester, you'll take foundation courses that teach you how to write and speak clearly, concisely, and persuasively to target audiences.
 Later, you will learn to design and create advertisements, publicity materials, and entire marketing communications plans.
 You'll also learn how market research, strategic positioning, promotions, and customer relationship management increases customer loyalty and brand awareness.

 Capstone courses give you the chance to put these skills to the test by researching and developing promotional campaigns for real businesses.
 Ad Lab students have developed national communications campaigns for Nissan, JC Penney, Coca-Cola, and State Farm, which were presented to a panel of top advertising and brand executives at the American Advertising Federation's annual National Student Advertising Competition.
 Public Relations Lab students developed a campaign for Chevrolet as part of the Bateman Competition sponsored by the Public Relations Society of America.
 Brand Design and Communication students take on the role of graphic designer as they develop visual brand identities for companies and their products, culminating in the student's production of their on-brand book.